-The OCS Lands Act sets a strict deadline, 30 days, for Secretarial action, triggered by the lessee's submittal of its proposed plan, and a heightened legal standard for any disapproval decision.
-Specifically, "the Secretary shall approve such plan, as submitted or modified, within thirty days of its submission, except that the Secretary shall disapprove such plan if he determines that (A) any proposed activity under such plan would result in any condition described in section 1334(a)(2)(A)(i) of this title [serious harm or damage to life (including fish and other aquatic life), to property, to any mineral (in areas leased or not leased), to the national security or defense, or to the marine, coastal, or human environment] and (B) such proposed activity cannot be modified to avoid such condition."
+except that the Secretary shall disapprove such plan if he determines that (A) any proposed activity under such plan would result in any condition described in section 1334(a)(2)(A)(i) of this title [serious harm or damage to life (including fish and other aquatic life), to property, to any mineral (in areas leased or not leased), to the national security or defense, or to the marine, coastal, or human environment] and (B) such proposed activity cannot be modified to avoid such condition."
 Id. (emphasis added).

-The OCS Lands Act further dictates the information the Secretary shall use in making exploration plan approval decisions: "The Secretary shall consider available relevant environmental information in making decisions

-(including those relating to exploration plans...")
+The OCS Lands Act further dictates the information the Secretary shall use in making exploration plan approval decisions: "The Secretary shall consider available relevant environmental information in making decisions (including those relating to exploration plans...")
 43 U.S.C. § 1346(d) (emphasis added).

-Thus, exploration plan approval decisions are to be made quickly, within 30 days, based upon existing available information.
-In this fashion, Congress sought to fulfill its primary goal - the expeditious exploration of the OCS.
+Thus, exploration plan approval decisions are to be made quickly, within thirty days, based upon existing available information.
+In this fashion, Congress sought to fulfill its primary goal - the expeditious exploration of the OCS, see pp. 3-4 supra.

 Congress's approach to exploration plan approval, as reflected in 43 U.S.C. §§ 1340(c) and 1346(d), makes perfect sense given the stage in the OCS process at which exploratory drilling occurs, and its temporally and operationally limited nature.

-Exploratory drilling takes place after the Secretary has prepared environmental impact statements in connection with both the five-year leasing program and the lease sale at which the lease(s) to be explored were issued.
+Exploratory drilling takes place after the Secretary has prepared environmental impact statements in connection with both the five-year leasing program and the lease sale(s) at which the lease(s) to be explored were issued.
 The Secretary thus invariably has substantial environmental analyses upon which to draw in making exploration plan approval decisions.

 Moreover, exploratory drilling has a narrow and limited focus and duration.
 A lessee drills one or more exploratory wells in order to obtain sufficient information to determine whether commercially recoverable hydrocarbons exist.
 It conducts its exploratory drilling from drill ships or other drilling units temporarily moored in place.
-Its exploration lasts for a short time period, typically a few months.
+Its exploration lasts for a short time period, typically a few weeks or months.43

 Once the lessee's wells are completed and tested, they are typically not subsequently used for production or any other purpose.
-Exploratory wells are instead permanently plugged and abandoned by placing a series of cement plugs in the borehole, in order to prevent the migration of fluids within the wellbore or to the sea floor.
+Exploratory wells are instead permanently plugged and abandoned by placing a series of cement plugs in the borehole below the sea floor, in order to prevent the migration of fluids within the wellbore or to the sea floor.
 The wellhead (the pressure-containing component of an oil well at the sea floor) and casings (pipe) are then cut and removed to a designated depth below the sea floor.
 See 30 C.F.R. §§ 250.1715, 250.1716.
 The drill ship or other drilling unit then leaves the area.